open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 do not have to modify their apps to use it.
 Make sure the `javaagent` submodule has a dependency on the `library` submodule and a test dependency on the `testing` submodule.
 Agent instrumentation defines classes to match against to generate bytecode for.
-You will often match against the class you used in the unit test for library instrumentation, for example the builder of a client.
+You will often match against the class you used in the test for library instrumentation, for example the builder of a client.
 And then you could match against the method that creates the builder, for example its constructor.
 Agent instrumentation can inject byte code to be run after the constructor returns, which would invoke e.g., `registerInterceptor` and initialize the instrumentation.
-Often, the code inside the byte code decorator will be identical to the one in the unit test you wrote above - the agent does the work for initializing the instrumentation library, so a user doesn't have to.
+Often, the code inside the byte code decorator will be identical to the one in the test you wrote above - the agent does the work for initializing the instrumentation library, so a user doesn't have to.

 With that written, let's add tests for the agent instrumentation.
 We basically want to ensure that